scriptype/salinger/README.md

 Salinger currently doesn't (and, by nature, probably will never) use virtual-fs or streams, which puts it behind the tools like Gulp, in terms of build performance.
 If your priority is superior build performance, just use Gulp or whatever suits your needs better.

 Salinger is more about freedom.
 It's ecosystem-free, learning-curve-free, provides freedom to choose betwen the CLI and the API.
 This freedom comes with little to no abstraction.
-Therefore, it has little to no improvements or optimizations.
+Therefore, it has little to no performance improvements or optimizations.

 ## Windows support